Launch your IT career at WCC

 The program has a unique feature: all classes are in a blended format that combines online and classroom instruction.
 “It’s for the convenience of students,” Lafayette said.
 “Online courses are becoming more and more popular because people can do them when they want.
 They also reduce the amount of time that students must spend on campus.”

-A variety of options are available under the program, from short-term training in the Microsoft Technology Associate Course to WCC certificates in Linux/Unix Systems or Java Advanced Programming.
+A variety of options are available under the program, from short-term training in the Introduction to Windows Networking course to WCC certificates in Linux/Unix Systems or Java Advanced Programming.
 Exploratory courses are also offered for students with little or no computer experience.
 All credits earned may be applied toward a WCC associate degree.